Home > Analyses > Technology > CrowdStrike Holdings, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places CrowdStrike Holdings, Inc. firmly in the safe zone, indicating a very low risk of bankruptcy at present:
+The Altman Z-Score places CrowdStrike well within the safe zone, indicating a low risk of bankruptcy based on its financial stability:

 Is the company in good financial health?